Evaluating Mobile Transportation Technology: What to Consider

 Many businesses still rely on pen and paper to document routes and manage customer accounts.
 But as companies began to grow, it becomes apparent that more efficient ways to route trucks and document trash pickups are needed.

 To achieve these benefits, transportation businesses should begin with the devices themselves.
-Choosing rugged devices, such as the Galaxy Tab Active2, with a durable design built to withstand road vibrations and bumps is a good start.
+Choosing rugged devices such as the Galaxy Tab Active, which has a durable design built to withstand road vibrations and bumps, is a good start.
 To ensure stability, also consider a rugged mounting system with Global Distribution System (GDS) connectivity.
 This combination keeps devices secure while connected to power and maintaining continuous data communications.

 Also important is the device’s GPS capability, which is critical for vehicle tracking, as well as a robust defense-grade security platform to ensure that customer and business data remain secure at all times.

 For transportation and logistics companies, much of the benefit comes from software, generally in the form of fleet telematics and fleet management solutions.
 These types of solutions help companies comply with the Electronic Logging Device (ELD) mandate to electronically record driving times and hours of service data on a device connected to the vehicle’s engine.

 This device can be a smartphone or tablet.
 One report found that nearly three-quarters of fleets are either currently using telematics or plan to do so.
 Of those implementing new technologies, 41 percent said they were doing it to increase regulatory compliance.

 But there are more advantages than simple compliance to upgrading your telematics solution.
 Some of the most important features to look for in fleet telematics and fleet management include: